Lemon ginger iced tea is a refreshing summer drink. This not only helps to beat the summer heat but also acts as a detox drink.

 Lemon Iced Tea or Lemon Ginger Iced Tea is a great reliever for all tea lovers in summers.
-In hot and humid summers we crave for cool and cold beverages than that of hot beverages like tea or coffee.
-So the best option is cold version of them like cold coffee and iced tea.
+In hot and humid summers we crave cold beverages than hot drinks like tea or coffee.
+But this lemon ginger tea is my any-time favorite.

-This is basic iced tea.
-You can make flavoured iced tea using different fruit pulp and syrup in your tea.
+Lemon ginger iced tea is a basic iced tea.
+You can make flavored iced tea using different fruit pulp and syrup in your tea.
 Read my mango iced tea recipe here.

 Such drinks are lifesavers in hot summers.
-This is most refreshingly sweet and tangy drink to cool down our system and beat the heat.
-I love simple lemon iced tea and flavoured iced teas as well.
+This is the most refreshingly sweet and tangy drink to cool down our body and beat the heat of summers.
+I love simple lemon iced tea and flavored iced teas.

 For sweetness you can prepare simple syrup using sugar or with honey.
 If you are planning to make this iced tea or any flavoured iced tea or mojito, you will love to make this in large quantity.
 Cool and refrigerate for future use.
 Similarly, you can use flavoured tea bags or green tea bags to make iced tea drinks.

 How to make lemon ginger iced tea?

-Now remove tea bags.
+After 2 - 3 minutes, remove tea bags.
 2 - 3 minutes is enough for the green tea to get infused well.
 Strain out the ginger using a tea strainer.
 Now add lemon juice and cool it completely.

-Refrigerate for 2 hours and serve chilled with some more ice cubes, mint leaves and lemon wedges.
+Refrigerate for 4 hours and serve chilled with some more ice cubes, mint leaves, and lemon wedges.
 It's such a refreshing drink and at the same time, it's healthy too.

 Recipe card for Lemon Ginger Iced Tea